 • National Arts Club, New York

-• Cushing / Whitney Medical Library, New Haven, Connecticut
+• Cushing / Whitney Medical Library at Yale, New Haven, Connecticut

 Medical advancement at the turn of the century was more profound than at any time in history.
 Stanley B. Burns, MD '64, has the photographic evidence to prove it...